pluralsight/guides/in-review/software-engineering-best-practices/getting-started-with-selenium-and-sauce-labs/article.md

-As developers, we are used to unit test classes or other components, but sometimes, some functionality must be tested at the user interface level, especially in web applications.
-Selenium is a tool that automates this kind of testing.
+As developers, we are used to unit or class tests or other components.
+Sometimes, however, functionality must be tested at the user interface (UI) level.
+UI testing is especially necessary when developing web applications. **Selenium** is a tool that automates this kind of testing.

 In this tutorial, you'll learn how to create a Selenium test through the following steps:
-- First, by using the [Selenium IDE](http://www.seleniumhq.org/projects/ide/), a Firefox plugin to record actions on the browser so they can be replayed later.
+- Using the [Selenium IDE](http://www.seleniumhq.org/projects/ide/), a Firefox plugin that records user actions on the browser so that they can be replayed later.
-- Then, you'll export that test into Java code and redesign it using the Page Object pattern.
+- Exporting our test into Java code and redesigning it using the Page Object pattern.
-- Finally, you'll modify the test so it can run in the cloud using [Sauce Labs](https://saucelabs.com/).
+- Modifying the test so it can run in the cloud using [Sauce Labs](https://saucelabs.com/).

-As mentioned, we'll use Java to code the tests, but the tools (like Selenium IDE and Sauce Labs) and concepts (like the Page Object pattern) apply to all the other languages supported by Selenium (Ruby, C#, Python, Node.js, JavaScript, and PHP).
+As mentioned, we'll use Java to code the tests, but the tools, such as the Selenium IDE and Sauce Labs, and the concepts we cover, such as the Page Object pattern, apply to all other languages supported by Selenium (Ruby, C#, Python, Node.js, JavaScript, and PHP).

-The source code of all the tests [is available on Github](https://github.com/eh3rrera/selenium-saucelabs-example).
+The source code for all the tests [is available on Github](https://github.com/eh3rrera/selenium-saucelabs-example).

 # Requirements